corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 Currently, WETH, WBTC, USDC, EUROC are supported as investment currencies.

-There are 2 types of investments:
+There are 2 investment contracts:

 ### 1. Personal invite (PersonalInvite.sol)